opp1231/denoise_and_translate/README.md

 ```
 git clone https://github.com/opp1231/denoise_and_translate
 ```
+Note: these instructions assume you are working in the directory into which this repository is cloned.
+If not, preface each executable file with the path to the python folder of this repository.

 ### Histogram Matching
 To best-replicate the denoising and prediction, it is best-practice to histogram match the inputs to the training data Since the intensity information is not compared experiment to experiment, this is fine to do.